 I was very fortunate to see him every week.
 I keep his Statesman obit on my desk at work (he’s smoking his pipe), and have had his obit, along with a few special others, with me everywhere I’ve worked.

-He was a little old school, the students on the school newspaper were very varied in terms of experience because there was almost no formal training, few journalism courses.
+He was a little old school, the students in the school newspaper were very varied in terms of experience because there was almost no formal training and few journalism courses.
 So hard news was a mystery to some of us at the time.
 He would make sure we got the message, in a firm but fatherly way.

-I grew up in Brooklyn and always felt he had the knack of understanding middle class kids.
+I grew up in Brooklyn and always felt he had a knack for understanding middle-class kids.
 Plus he really encouraged me because he saw something in me despite my total lack of training.
 In fact, at times, he talked about my stuff a lot more than the really serious attempts at journalism.